Skip to main

 Bios:

-Michael Hudgens, PhD is a Professor and Chair of the Department of Biostatistics at UNC-Chapel Hill.
+Michael Hudgens, PhD, is a Professor and Chair of the Department of Biostatistics at UNC-Chapel Hill.
 He also serves as the Director of the Biostatistics Core of the UNC Center for AIDS Research.
-He has experience in collaborative research and statistical methodology development related to studies of infectious diseases.
-Professor Hudgens has co-authored more than 300 peer-reviewed papers in statistical journals such as Biometrics, Biometrika, JASA and JRSS-B as well as biomedical journals such as the Lancet, Nature and New England Journal of Medicine.
+He has experience in collaborative research and in the development of statistical methodologies related to studies of infectious diseases.
+Professor Hudgens has co-authored more than 300 peer-reviewed papers in statistical journals such as Biometrics, Biometrika, JASA, and JRSS-B, as well as biomedical journals such as The Lancet, Nature, and The New England Journal of Medicine.
 He currently serves as an Associate Editor for Biometrics and JASA.
 He is an Elected Fellow of the American Statistical Association and has taught graduate-level biostatistics courses at UNC for 20 years.

 Meeting Location: Hock Plaza - Room #214 (CRTP Classroom)